Academic Policies

 Academic Dismissal

-If a student fails to meet the terms and conditions of probation or suspension, he or she may be dismissed from the University.
-Students on continued probation may be dismissed for poor academic performance without being suspended first.
-Dismissals will be determined by a committee comprising the Associate Dean of Students, Associate Dean of Faculty and Academic Affairs, and Assistant Dean of Academic Advising, in consultation with the Dean.
+Students who fail to meet the terms and conditions of Academic Concern or Required Leavemay be dismissed from the University.
+Students on Notice of Continued Academic Concern may be dismissed for poor academic performance without being placed on Required Leave first.
+Dismissals will be determined by a committee comprising the Associate Dean of Students, Associate Dean of Academic Affairs, and Assistant Dean of Academic Advising, in consultation with the Dean.
 Students who are dismissed will be informed in writing by a registered letter sent to the student’s permanent address.
 The School will also notify the Office of the University Registrar, the Office of Residential Life and Housing Services, the Office of Undergraduate Admissions and the student’s adviser.
 Students who have paid tuition for the next term at the time of their dismissal will receive a full refund of tuition and fees.
 When a student is dismissed, the notation “Academic Dismissal” is placed on the student’s transcript.

-A student may appeal the School’s decision of academic suspension or dismissal if the student believes his or her suspension or dismissal was the result of an administrative error or if the student can offer compelling reasons for his or her academic standing.
-The student must request an appeal within 15 days from the suspension or dismissal letter’s postmark date.
-This request must include a personal statement explaining the student’s poor academic performance and the compelling reasons why the student should not be suspended or dismissed.
+A student may appeal the School’s decision of Required Leave or Academic Dismissal if the student believes the Required Leave or Academic Dismissal was the result of an administrative error or if the student can offer compelling reasons for his or her academic standing.
+The student must request an appeal within 15 days from the Required Leave or Academic Dismissal letter’s sent date.
+This request must include a personal statement explaining the student’s poor academic performance and the compelling reasons why the student should not be placed on a Required Leave or dismissed.
 The request will be reviewed in a timely manner by a committee consisting of the Dean and the chairs of the Curriculum and Advisement and Policies Committees, with whom the student may be asked to meet in person.
 The decision reached by the School in response to an appeal is binding.

 Satisfactory Academic Progress